DoubleDrup/Autocad-Plugin-Templates/tutorial.md

    </Project>
    ```
    Here is a quick overview of the most important features:
-   - PackageType: is "Template", letting the compiler know what to expect.
+   - PackageType is "Template", letting the compiler know what to expect.
-   - PackageId: is the name that the user of you package calls to install all the templates in the package.
+   - PackageId is the name that the user of you package calls to install all the templates in the package.
-   - PackageTags: helps users on NuGet find you package.
+   - PackageTags helps users on NuGet find you package.
    - The ItemGroup at the bottom removes all the `bin` and `obj` folders from the package.
 These get created when you work on your template in a code editor.
 3. Create a folder called `Templates` in the `Autocad.Templates` folder.
 This folder contains all the templates that you have in the package.
 4. Copy and paste the `Autocad.Template.Basic` project to this `Templates` folder.

-This should now be the structure we have created:
+This should now be the structure of you template:
 ```
 Autocad.Templates
 ├───Autocad.Templates.csproj